-Sometimes you want to send a text message while it’s on your mind, but you hold off because it’s just not the right time.
+Sometimes, you want to send a text message while it’s on your mind, but you hold off because it’s just not the right time.
 Then, you forget about it altogether.
-In this situation, scheduling a text to send at the right time would be a lifesaver (or at least would make you seem like you’re on top of your social or work life).
+Instead of relying on your memory or setting a reminder that you might miss, you can schedule a text immediately.

 But do iPhones and Android phones have the ability to schedule text messages?
 What about your business texting apps?
 The quick answer is yes – but it’s not always straightforward.

 In this guide, we’ll walk you through a handful of different ways you can schedule a text message from your iPhone, your Android phone, or the business texting platform on your desktop or laptop computer.

 Why would you want to schedule a text?